gigascience/gigadb-website/gigadb/app/tools/readme-generator/README.md

 ## Preparation

-In the `gigadb-website` repo root directory, spin up the GigaDB application:
+In the `gigadb-website` repo root directory, spin up the GigaDB application since we need access to the `database` container for the `gigadb` and `gigadb_testdata` databases.
 ```
 $ pwd
 /path/to/gigadb-website